osmarks/website/blog/magic.md

 [^3]: Possibly a few extra for position.

-[^4]: This is actually not a great example: it's not as complicated as some other "simple" things in other fiction, and the spell-complexity issue is explicitly called out later in reference to a cleaning spell.
+[^4]: This is not a great example: it's not as complicated as some other "simple" things in other fiction, and the spell-complexity issue is explicitly called out later in reference to a cleaning spell.

 [^5]: I think this is because authors frequently study English and not ~~a real subject~~ sciences.